-The COVID-19 outbreak has changed many things over the last few weeks.
+The COVID-19 outbreak has changed many things.
 Not only has it had a massive effect on our nation’s health and the way we interact with society.
 Unfortunately, it has also had a significant impact on the commercial sector – both fiscally and the risk of increased anti-social and criminal behaviour in our stores.
 The impact on businesses will vary and will naturally be defined by its location, size, criminality, customers, produce and its security.

 We must all work together to get through these unprecedented times.
 The impact of the coronavirus has been significant and one that has affected many communities, including the business community.

-Below are some general crime prevention tips that may assist your organisations in this time.
+Below are some general crime prevention tips that may assist your organisation in this time.

 If your premises/venue has been temporarily SHUT, ensure that: